Neural Operator with Regularity Structure for Modeling Dynamics Driven by SPDEs: Introduction

 \textbf{Our Contributions} We introduce the Neural Operator with Regularity Structure (NORS) that extends the Neural Operators.
-This deep-learning-based method has four advantages as follows: (1) The NORS can solve equations whose initial conditions and driving force change and are inputted simultaneously, which is beyond the Neural Operators' capability because of its requirement of regularity.
+This deep-learning-based method has three advantages as follows: (1) The NORS can solve equations with changing driving force, which is beyond the Neural Operators' capability because of its requirement of regularity.
 The detailed theory about regularity structure is provided in Section \ref{Preliminary}.
-(2) The NORS utilizes more information from the equations themselves as we take models as our features, which contain the information of the SPDEs' differential operators and then leads to lower loss.
-(3) The NORS inherits Neural Operators' zero-shot super-resolution, which means it does not need a large amount of data and is mesh-invariant.
-We test the NORS on the dynamic $\Phi^4_1$ model, reaction-diffusion equation with linear multiplicative noise and the 2d stochastic Navier-Stokes equation.
+(2) The NORS utilizes more information from the equations themselves as we take models as our features, which contain the information of the SPDEs' differential operators and then reduce the sample complexity and leads to lower loss.
+(3) Experiments show that NORS inherits resolution-invariant property of Fourier Neural Operator (FNO), which can stay accurate across different resolutions.
+(4) We test the NORS on the dynamic $\Phi^4_1$ model, reaction-diffusion equation with linear multiplicative noise and the 2d stochastic Navier-Stokes equation.
 Using the NORS, both the testing accuracy and sample complexity are enhanced.
 Specifically, the error is one order of magnitude lower than other baselines.